rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 #### `toolbar(i1, i2, ...)`
 - `iX`: menu entry index

 Trigger toolbar action at specified index.

-Examples:
+!!! example "Examples"

     - `toolbar(0, 0)` -> Open a new session
     - `toolbar(3)` -> Toggle full screen

     Actions will only be triggered if initiated with a user interaction.
 Fullscreen cannot be toggled with a simulated interaction (i.e. using `/SET`)